-Payment may be made in person at the Bursar's Office in the Building H-Administration, or at Anna or Metropolis extension centers, or mailed to Shawnee Community College, Bursar's Office, 8364 Shawnee College Road, Ullin, IL 62992.
-SCC also offers an automatic payment plan through e-Cashier.
+Payment may be made in person, by phone, or online.
+In person payments can be made at the Bursar's Office in the Building H-Administration, or at extension centers, by cash or check, or mailed to Shawnee Community College, Bursar's Office, 8364 Shawnee College Road, Ullin, IL 62992.
+Online payments can be made through the mySCC.
+The College also offers a payment plan option through Nelnet accessible through the mySCC portal.
 Call the Bursar's Office at (618) 634-3243 for more information or students can log onto mySCC and click on the e-Cashier link.
 Checks or money orders should be made payable to Shawnee Community College and should include the student's SCC ID# on the check or money order.
 Visa, Discover, MasterCard, and debit card payments are accepted.

 If a student stops attending a class without officially withdrawing, the student is responsible for paying all tuition and fees for the course.

-REFUND POLICY (Policy Manual: Section 7320)
+REFUND POLICY (A5200.35)